traefik/traefik/docs/user-guide/docker-and-lets-encrypt.md

 Finally but not unimportantly, we tell Traefik to route **to** port `9000`, since that is the actual TCP/IP port the container actually listens on.

-### Service labels
+#### Segment labels

-`Service labels` allow managing many routes for the same container.
+`Segment labels` allow managing many routes for the same container.

-When both `container labels` and `service labels` are defined, `container labels` are just used as default values for missing `service labels` but no frontend/backend are going to be defined only with these labels.
+When both `container labels` and `segment labels` are defined, `container labels` are just used as default values for missing `segment labels` but no frontend/backend are going to be defined only with these labels.
-Obviously, labels `traefik.frontend.rule` and `traefik.port` described above, will only be used to complete information set in `service labels` during the container frontends/backends creation.
+Obviously, labels `traefik.frontend.rule` and `traefik.port` described above, will only be used to complete information set in `segment labels` during the container frontends/backends creation.

-In the example, two service names are defined : `basic` and `admin`.
+In the example, two segment names are defined : `basic` and `admin`.
 They allow creating two frontends and two backends.

-- `basic` has only one `service label` : `traefik.basic.protocol`.
+- `basic` has only one `segment label` : `traefik.basic.protocol`.
 Traefik will use values set in `traefik.frontend.rule` and `traefik.port` to create the `basic` frontend and backend.
 The frontend listens to incoming HTTP requests which contain the `Host` `app.my-awesome-app.org` and redirect them in `HTTP` to the port `9000` of the backend.
-- `admin` has all the `services labels` needed to create the `admin` frontend and backend (`traefik.admin.frontend.rule`, `traefik.admin.protocol`, `traefik.admin.port`).
+- `admin` has all the `segment labels` needed to create the `admin` frontend and backend (`traefik.admin.frontend.rule`, `traefik.admin.protocol`, `traefik.admin.port`).
 Traefik will create a frontend to listen to incoming HTTP requests which contain the `Host` `admin-app.my-awesome-app.org` and redirect them in `HTTPS` to the port `9443` of the backend.

 #### Gotchas and tips